kuroei/NifRomoController/readme.md

 ### Run Project and build

-After installed the pods, you can start this  p-r with  NifRomo.xcworkspace and then build it to your iphone.
+After installed the pods, you can start this  p-r with  NifRomoController.xcworkspace and then build it to your iphone.

 ### Run Application